 - Take a square baking dish, I used an 8x8, line with parchment paper, and spray with cooking spray.

 - Now that that is out of the way, let’s start making the cake base.
 Combine the dry ingredients in a bowl.
 Whisk together.

 - In a separate bowl combine the wet ingredients, when everything is mixed together, slowly add the dry ingredients into the wet ingredients and mix well.

 - The batter will be thick, this is okay and how it is supposed to be!

 - Using a rubber spatula, scrape the mixture into the baking dish.
 Bake for 10 minutes.

 - Now it is time to make the streusel.
 Microwave the coconut oil for 10-15 seconds until it resembles oil.
 Add in the brown sugar, and cinnamon, mix well with a fork until clumps form.

-- Using your hands, sprinkle evenly over top of the coffee cake.
+- Using your hands or a spoon, sprinkle evenly over top of the coffee cake.

-- Bake for 20-30 minutes, until a toothpick comes out clean.
+- Bake for 10-15 more minutes, until a toothpick comes out clean.

 - Slice into 9 squares and enjoy.